MausGames/game-jolt-api-js-library/README.md

 > - automatic login and session handling when executed on Game Jolt
 > - interfaces for user, trophy and score operations
-> - logging, parameter fetching and other supporting functions
+> - activity log, parameter fetch and other supporting functions
 > - extremely easy to setup and use

 Documentation for the library can be found [here][3].